jpetazzo/intro-to-docker/slides/Compose_For_Dev_Stacks.md

 * `volumes` translates to one (or multiple) `-v` options.
   <br/>You can use relative paths here.

-For the full list, check http://docs.docker.com/compose/yml/.
+For the full list, check: https://docs.docker.com/compose/compose-file/

 ---